SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/connectors/receive-connectors.md

 ms.author: chrisda
 author: chrisda
 manager: serdars
-ms.date: 6/1/2018
+ms.date: 6/12/2018
 ms.audience: ITPro
 ms.topic: overview
 ms.prod: office-online-server
 localization_priority: Normal
 ms.collection: Strat_EX_Admin
 ms.assetid: 17751a60-39fe-433f-84d2-bfc14ff4ba51

-description: "Learn about Receive connectors in Exchange 2016, and how they control mail flow into your Exchange organization."
+description: "Summary: Learn about Receive connectors in Exchange 2016, and how they control mail flow into your Exchange organization."
 ---

 # Receive connectors

-Learn about Receive connectors in Exchange 2016, and how they control mail flow into your Exchange organization.
+ **Summary**: Learn about Receive connectors in Exchange 2016, and how they control mail flow into your Exchange organization.

 Exchange 2016 servers use Receive connectors to control inbound SMTP connections from: